anewton1998/draft-regext-ext-json-media-type/draft-regext-rdap-x-media-type.md

 # Using The RDAP-X Media Type {#using}

 [@!RFC7480] specifies the usage of 'application/json', 'application/rdap+json' or
-both with HTTP Accept header.
-When using the media type defined by this document, the 'application/rdap+json' media type MUST also be used in the Accept header.
+both with HTTP `accept` header.
+When using the media type defined by this document, the 'application/rdap+json' media type MUST also be used in the `accept` header.

 An example: